 The Magenta Therapeutics, Inc. 2019 Employee Stock Purchase Plan (the "ESPP") was adopted by the Company on April 18, 2019, subject to the approval of stockholders, and became effective following stockholder approval on June 7, 2019.
 An aggregate of 166,525 shares were reserved for issuance under the ESPP.
 In addition, on January 1, 2020 and each January 1 thereafter through January 1, 2029, the number of shares available for issuance shall be cumulatively increased by the least of (i) one percent (1%) of the number of shares issued and outstanding on the immediately preceding December 31, (ii) 1,000,000 shares and (iii) such number of shares as determined by the Compensation Committee.
-The offering periods begin in December and June of each year, with the initial offering period commencing on December 1, 2019.
-As of September 30, 2019, no shares have been issued under the ESPP and 166,525 shares remained available for issuance.
+As of June 30, 2019, no shares have been issued under the ESPP and 166,525 shares remained available for issuance.